Novolin/Python-TDD-Interface/docs/Roadmap.md

 # Software Phase:

-Encode data in 45.5b TTY-compatible FSK (Complete???)
+Encode data in 50 baud TTY-compatible FSK

 Decode data from same (Not started, hard :( )

-Encode audio files which can transport data to TTY (backup/secondary option)
+Encode audio files which can transport data to TTY (portability?)

 Decode recorded audio (Also backup, largely for learning)

+Switch from .wav files with tones to proper frequency generation (maybe)